-The downside of the Great Jack O' Lantern Blaze is that tickets start selling out way in advance... like early September.
-The 2016 shows begin Friday, September 30, and run through Sunday, November 13.
-They are not held every day, so start checking the calendar now.
+The downside of the Blaze is that tickets start selling out way in advance... like early September.
+The 2018 shows begin Friday, September 28, and run through Saturday, November 24—thus extending the Halloween season straight through to Thanksgiving.
 Our NYC readers should know that the Blaze is definitely worth splurging on, even if you need to rent a Zipcar.
 It's also accessible via public transportation.

-I wouldn't say it's scary, but it can be overwhelming, and creepy music composed by Richard Christy from The Howard Stern Show blares from speakers all around you.
-Kids who are afraid of the dark probably won't like it, but really the most terrifying thing you'll encounter are the volunteers, who often yell at you in an effort to keep people moving.
+While it's not especially scary, it can be overwhelming, and creepy music composed by Richard Christy from The Howard Stern Show blares from speakers all around you.
+Kids who are afraid of the dark might not be ready.

-Tickets are sold in 30-minute increments and that's about how long it will take you to get through the whole thing, depending on your pace.
-When you arrive, there's a holding tent where you can buy hot apple cider, seasonal treats and Halloween tchotchkes, and watch carvers work their magic.
-According to the very amusing FAQ on the Blaze website, you'll see approximately 7,000 jack-'o-lanterns during your visit.
+Tickets are sold in 30-minute increments, and that's about how long it will take you to get through the whole thing, depending on your pace (the host site recommends allowing 60 minutes to walk through and 90 minutes for the overall experience).
+When you arrive, there's a holding tent where you can buy hot apple cider, seasonal treats, and Halloween tchotchkes.
+According to the FAQ on the Blaze website, you'll see approximately 7,000 jack-'o-lanterns during your visit.
 Not all of them are made out of organic pumpkins, though.
 Some of the most intricate creations were crafted from "art pumpkins" so they can be preserved.
 It takes more than 1,000 volunteers to help bring the Blaze to life, and their work definitely shows.

-The Blaze is tough to navigate with a stroller, and since the grounds sometimes get muddy, it's best to leave the Elvira heels at home.
+- The Blaze is tough to navigate with a stroller (and wide, double strollers may not fit through all the passageways).
+The grounds sometimes get muddy, so it's best to leave the Elvira heels at home.

-There's often a traffic jam at the start of the tour (think tourists gawking in Times Square at Christmas).
+- There's often a traffic jam at the start of the tour (think tourists gawking in Times Square at Christmas).
 You don't need to wait for them; just walk on by.
-Everyone goes at their own pace but, as we said, volunteers often urge you to move along.
+Everyone goes at their own pace.

 Still not convinced that the Blaze is worth the trek?
 Just do a Google image search—it's even more spectacular in person.